OliviaStarStuff/pathfinding-visualisation/README.md

 5. Include option to switch heuristic from straight line distance to manhattan distance
 6. Include iterative deepening pathfinding algorithm
 7. Rekey keyboard controls to make more sense
-8. Include keyboard controls and status of toggles in GUI
+8. status of toggles in GUI
 9. Create clickable buttons for all keyboard options